Shuvro-Ssd/ArrayLinkedListProject/README.md

 # ArrayLinkedListProject
-A simple Array Linked list implementation by using tkinter(GUI).
+A simple Array Linked list implementation by using tkinter(GUI) for Linus or MacOs.